joshuadjteam/DarWinAI/README.md

 # DarwinAI Chat with Batch File

-This repository contains a simple batch script that allows you to chat with Google's AI model (branded here as **"DarwinAI"**) directly from your Windows command prompt, using a graphical input box.
-It utilizes the fast and efficient `gemini-2.5-flash-preview-05-20` model.
+This repository contains a simple batch script that allows you to chat with AI directly from your Windows command prompt, using a graphical input box.
+It utilizes the "Gemini 2.5 Flash"

 ## Features